notRobot200/langchain-csv-agent/README.md

 This project leverages gemma2-9b-it, a powerful model used for the create CSV agent function from LangChain.

+## 🔧 Deployment:

+This application is deployed on Streamlit, a Python-based framework for building interactive web applications.

 ## 📝 License:

 This project is licensed under the MIT License.